youknowmae/youknowmae.github.io/README.md

 The **listen** method is invoked on the server socket, making it a listening socket.
 This prepares the server to accept incoming client connections.
 Without this step, the server wouldn't be ready to receive connection requests.

+After we finished setting up TCP server we can now start creating functions to manage a basic chat server.
+To do that here's the code:
 ```
 clients = []
 nicknames = []